michael-wolfenden/angular2-typescript-webpack/README.md

 [TSD](https://github.com/DefinitelyTyped/tsd) is a package manager to search and install TypeScript definitions and is used by this project.

-It is assumed that the tsd has been installed globally
+It is assumed that tsd has been installed globally

     > npm install tsd -g